-7.3 Scenario II: Common solution market implementation
+7.4 Scenario II: Common solution market implementation

-The figures in tables 21 and 23 show that the cost required to harmonise the data exchange solutions for non-TSOs is 70 to 80 times the total cost required for the TSOs.
-Impose a full market harmonisation for data exchange for all parties is unrealistic , taking into account that the majority of the non-TSOs are only interested in local (national) data exchange, since there is no financial, commercial or operational benefit to do so.
+The figures in table 23 show that the cost required to harmonise the data exchange solutions for non-TSOs is 90 to 120 times the total cost required for the TSOs.
+Impose a full market harmonisation for data exchange for all parties is unrealistic, taking into account that the majority of the non-TSOs are only interested in local (national) data exchange, since there is no financial, commercial or operational benefit to do so.
 Therefor it is reasonable to keep the existing data exchange solutions in place as long as they are meeting the requirements of the business processes they have to cover.